-On Art LLC is an award-winning interdisciplinary studio founded by filmmaker and visual artist Viviane Silvera.
+On Art LLC is an interdisciplinary studio founded by award-winning filmmaker and visual artist Viviane Silvera.
 Based in New York City, our work explores the intersection of art, memory, neuroscience, and healing—through paintings in motion, immersive media, and public programming that invites emotional and intellectual transformation.
-At On Art, we believe in the power of visual storytelling to surface what is unseen, reframe what is remembered, and imagine what is possible.

 Paintings in Motion